T-Castro/Hello-world/README.md

 # Hello-world
 Testing repository
 hello
-this is a test- going true the github guide
+this is a test- going through the github guide